It is an antibiotic that fights bacteria in the body. It is used to treat certain infections such as bowel, vaginal, or sexually transmitted diseases.

 - Barbiturates such as phenobarbital.

-- Medications for the heart or blood pressure such as Diltiazem, Felodipine, Nifedipine, Verapamil and others.
+- Medications for the heart or blood pressure include Diltiazem, Felodipine, Nifedipine, Verapamil, and others.

 - HIV drugs such as Atazanavir, Delavirdine, Efavirenz, Etravirine, Fosamprenavir, Indinavir, Nelfinavir, Nevirapine or Ritonavir.

-- Medications for seizures, such as Carbamazepine , Felbamate, Oxcarbazepine, Phenobarbital, Phenytoin or Primidone.
+- Medicines for seizures include Carbamazepine, Felbamate, Oxcarbazepine, Phenobarbital, Phenytoin, or Primidone.

 - Take exactly as prescribed by your doctor.
 Do not eat larger or smaller amounts or for longer than recommended.
 Follow the instructions on the medication label.

 - Take Tinidazole with meals.

 - Some infections are treated with a single dose.